Neil Campbell (footballer)

 Neil Andrew Campbell (26 January 1977 – 30 April 2022) was an English footballer who played in the Football League for York City, Scarborough and Southend United.
+Once his football career ended, he entered education with pupil referral before becoming a member of Acklam Grange School's senior leadership team in 2014.

 Death

 Campbell died on 30 April 2022 at the age of 45.
-He had been out to dinner in Yarm when an ambulance was called for him after complaints of feeling unwell.
+He had been out to dinner in Yarm.
+Acklam Grange school would later give his funeral procession a guard of honor on 18 May.